1300 728 505

-Kaplan’s Tier 1 General Insurance (personal sickness and accident insurance) is an online course developed to meet the needs of corporate clients that require their employees with Tier 2 General Insurance to become Tier 1 accredited for General Insurance.
-Students may choose from general advice or personal advice.
+Kaplan Professional’s Tier 1 General Insurance (personal sickness and accident insurance) is an online course developed to meet the needs of corporate clients that require their employees with Tier 2 General Insurance to become Tier 1 accredited for General Insurance.
+Individuals may choose from general advice or personal advice.

 This subject meets the education requirements of ASIC Regulatory Guide 146 (RG146) for providing general and personal advice with Tier 1 General Insurance products and services.
 The course includes generic knowledge, insurance knowledge and specialist insurance knowledge.